PSUEducationalEquity/plonetheme.eeq/DEVELOP.rst

 directory.
 The ``theme.less`` file imports modules and mixins from ``plonetheme.barceloneta`` (pulled in as a git submodule) along with theme specific styles.

+Basic theme variable config changes can be made in ``theme.vars.less`` which contains less variables from plone that can be used to override default values.
+Similarly ``plone.toolbar.vars.less`` contains variables specific to styling the plone toolbar.

 Note